jbehave/jbehave-web/README.md

 ### IDE Integration

-Maven is supported in Intellij IDEA out-of-the-box Maven is supported in Eclipse via [m2eclipse plugin](http://m2eclipse.sonatype.org/)
+Maven is supported in Intellij IDEA out-of-the-box Maven is supported in Eclipse out-of-the-box

 ### Building